-A range of positive and negative reactions by U.S. religious leaders and other groups to the U.S. withdrawl from the Paris Agreement:
+A range of positive and negative reactions during the second half of 2017 by various leaders and groups to the U.S. withdrawl from the Paris Agreement :

 "The president’s statement is a disappointment and represents a setback to our work as well as the work of other interfaith and ecumenical groups on the issue of the environment.
 But we will not be deterred.
 We will continue to work toward building an environmentally safe world, creating jobs and a new economy based on clean air and building on a more environmentally safe nation and world. ..."